HectareaGalbis/common-vulkan/docs/api/index.md

 ## How the names work?

 Vulkan names have a common structure.
 They all start with the *vk* prefix followed by words in *Camel case*.
-Also, some of them ends with a suffix like *KHR* or *EXT*.
+Also, some of them end with a suffix like *KHR* or *EXT*.
 Depending on what we are deling with, the names are obtained in a different way.

 ### Function names